Being able to manage your time!!!

 “I am so busy, do not know if I am coming or going…!” or “Have not been able to focus on any of the work we agreed on, I have been running around like crazy..!”

-“Help coach, I am drowning, feeling totally overwhelmed!”
+“Help coach, I am drowning, feeling overwhelmed!”

 Four skills are required to master time wisely namely: